gitlabhq/gitlabhq/doc/user/project/issue_board.md

 - Moving an issue between lists removes the label from the list it came from and adds the label from the list it goes to.
-- When moving a card to **Done**, the label of the list it came from is removed the issue gets closed.
+- When moving a card to **Done**, the label of the list it came from is removed and the issue gets closed.
-- An issue can exist in multiple lists if it has more than one labels.
+- An issue can exist in multiple lists if it has more than one label.
 - Lists are populated with issues automatically if the issues are labeled.
-- Clicking on the issue title inside a card will get you to that issue.
+- Clicking on the issue title inside a card will take you to that issue.
 - Clicking on a label inside a card will quickly filter the entire Issue Board and show only the issues from all lists that have that label.
-- Issues inside lists are [ordered by priority](labels.md#prioritize-labels).
+- Issues inside lists are [ordered by priority][label-priority].
 - For performance and visibility reasons, each list shows the first 20 issues by default.
 If you have more than 20 issues start scrolling down and the next 20 will appear.